harbaum/MiSTeryNano/SPI.md

 joysticks.
 The upper four bits of the second byte contain up to four fire buttons.
 These can simply be or'd together for standard DB9 joystick emulation.

+The ```SPI_HID_GET_DB9``` command allows the MCU to request the state of the DB9 joystick port from the FPGA.
+This can be used to e.g. control the OSD via a joystick connected to that port.

 ### OSD target